-3.3 Comparison with County, State, and Regional Transportation Plans
+Comparison with County, State, and Regional Transportation Plans

-State, regional, and county transportation plans have been reviewed for their applicability to the Town of Dewey.
-No planned state transportation improvement plans directly impact the town.
+State, regional, and county transportation plans have been reviewed for their applicability to the Town of Dewey. highway improvement projects and recommendations by the Northwest Wisconsin Regional Planning Commission regarding apply to the town.
+No planned state transportation improvement projects directly impact the town.